-There are nine regional centers, serving four market areas (outside of the Central City market area).
+There are seven regional centers, serving five market areas (outside of the Central City market area).
 Hillsboro serves that western portion of the region, and Gresham the eastern.
-The Central city and Gateway serve most of the Portland area as a regional center.
-Downtown Beaverton and Washington Square serve the Washington County area, and downtown Oregon City, Clackamas Town Center and Milwaukie together serve Clackamas County and portions of outer south east Portland.
+Downtown Beaverton and Washington Square serve the Washington County area, and Clackamas Town Center and Milwaukie together serve Clackamas County and portions of outer south east Portland.
+Vancover serves Clark County.
+The Central city serves most of the Portland area as a regional center.

-These Regional Centers would become the focus of compact development, redevelopment, and high-quality transit service, multi-modal street networks and act as major nodes along regional through routes.
-The Growth Concept accommodates three percent of new household growth and 11 percent of new employment growth in these regional centers.
-From the current 24 people per acre, the Growth Concept would allow up to 60 people per acre.
+These Regional Centers would become the focus of compact development, redevelopment, and transit and highway improvements.
+The Recommended Alternative accommodates three percent of new household growth and 11 percent of new employment growth in these regional centers.
+From the current 24 people per acre, the Recommended Alternative would accommodate about 60 people per acre.